metaDMG-dev/metaDMG-core/docs/source/index.md

 - [Tutorial](tutorial): How to classify ancient taxa in a metagenomic sample.

-- [CLI](cli): The command line interface.
-See also XXX for full API documentation.
+- [Command Line Interface](command-line-interface): The command line interface.

 - [Results](results): Explanation of the fit results.